Genealogy-valued Feller diffusion: Introduction

 \textbf{(ii)} Furthermore we connect our results to the literature mentioned in the beginning and give the precise relation to the \emph{continuum random tree} mentioned above as the generalized Yaglom limit of the genealogy of the population alive before or at time $t$ (an $\M$-valued process, see \eqref{ag2} and the sequel), the so called metric measure space valued \emph{fossil process}; see \cite{GSWfoss}.

 \paragraph{Outline} The paper is organized as follows.
-In Section~\ref{ss.ummspace} we give preparations, in particular we recall the suitable \emph{Polish state space} for genealogies and the collection of consistent \emph{semigroup} structures on this state space.
-In Section~\ref{sec:results} we present the main definitions and \emph{results}.
+In Section~\ref{ss.ummspace} we give preparations, in particular we recall the suitable \emph{Polish state space} $\U$ for genealogies and recall a polar representation of elements $\mfu \in \U$ which gives a decomposition of $\mfu$ into its mass and genealogy components.
+Furthermore we introduce the collection of consistent \emph{concatenation semigroup} structures on $\U$, namely $\{(\U,\sqcup^h) : h>0\}$ and recall the notion of \emph{infinite divisibility} on $\U$.

-More precisely, in Section~\ref{ss.mainres} we study the \emph{basic structural properties} of the $\U$-valued Feller diffusion and its dual, namely in Section~\ref{sss.martrep} its characterization and main properties, in ~\ref{FKdual} the duality theory, in ~\ref{branchmarkcox} the branching property and Cox cluster representation and ~\ref{sss.entrance} excursion and entrance law and the process conditioned to survive up to time $T$.
+In Section~\ref{sec:results} we present the main definitions and \emph{results} of this paper.
+More precisely, in Section~\ref{ss.mainres} we study the \emph{basic structural properties} of the $\U$-valued Feller diffusion and its dual, namely in Section~\ref{sss.martrep} its characterization via a martingale problem and main properties, in ~\ref{FKdual} the duality theory, in ~\ref{branchmarkcox} the branching property and Cox cluster representation and ~\ref{sss.entrance} excursion and entrance law and the process conditioned to survive up to time $T$.
 In Section~\ref{ss.longuval} we study the \emph{long time behavior} in three parts.
 In Section~\ref{sss.longlim} the long time behavior is considered via conditioning on survival up to time $T$ with $T \to \infty$ and via size-biasing together with the decomposition in an independent sum of the Kallenberg tree and a copy of the untransformed process.
 In both cases we consider scaling limits.
 This is further refined in Section~\ref{sss.1616} where we give a dynamical representation of the Kallenberg tree via the $\U$-valued version of Evans' process with immigration from an immortal line and in Section~\ref{sss.backboncon} the backbone representation via concatenation of a $\U$-valued Cox point process is obtained.
-Section~\ref{ss.extension} applies and generalizes the model, Section~\ref{sss.genalspat} introduces the spatial version, the \emph{genealogical super random walk} and Section~\ref{sss.contrand} relates it to the \emph{continuum random tree}.
+Section~\ref{ss.extension} applies and generalizes $\U$-valued Feller diffusion model.
+Section~\ref{sss.genalspat} introduces the spatial version, the \emph{genealogical super random walk} and Section~\ref{sss.contrand} relates it to the \emph{continuum random tree}.